 “Do I need to show you any papers?
 I’m Canadian.”

-“Far as ahm concerned, just a piece of ID showin’ you’re over ayeteen, that’s it.
+“Far as ahm concerned, you could be hooky doo, I doan care.
+Just a piece of ID shoan you’re over ayeteen, that’s it.
 No forms, nothin’.
 You walk out with this baby, no sweat.
-‘Course I can’t say about those dumbasses at the border though.”
+‘Course I can’t say about those dumb asses at the border though.”

-“But if I remain here in the US, is it legal for me to have a Glock?”
+“But if I remain here in the US, is it legal for me, a Canadian, to have a Glock?”
 I was beginning to be filled with amazement.

 “Shore it is.
-The law is simple – everybaady, and I mean everybaaady, has the right to bear arms.”
+The law is simple – everybaady, and the guvmint means everybaaady, has the right to bear arms.”